Updated 4 August

-The Coronavirus Job Retention Scheme (CJRS), also known as the furlough scheme, is a temporary scheme open to all UK employers starting from 1 March 2020, finishing at the end of July 2020 in its current form and continuing in a revised form until the end of October 2020.
+The Coronavirus Job Retention Scheme (CJRS), also known as the furlough scheme, is a temporary scheme open to all UK employers.
+It started from 1 March 2020, finished at the end of July 2020 in its current form and continues in a revised form until the end of October 2020.

 As of Monday 20 April, employers have been able to use an online HMRC portal to claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance Contributions (NICs) and minimum automatic enrolment employer pension contributions on that wage.
 Employers can use this scheme anytime during this period.